LuxantSolutions/aws-java-simpleapi/README.md

 (request/reply) APIs do a lot of heaving lifting for you.
 There are existing SQS async and request/reply APIs, this is just a vastly oversimplified API built to help with a few simple patterns.

-This only has whatI require to send and recieve messages over SQS utilizing various communications patterns, including microservices.
+This only has whatI require to send and receive messages over SQS utilizing various communications patterns, including microservices.
 In the future this may be enhanced for FIFO queues, buffering, and performance.

 ## Usage